claceio/docs/content/about.md

 - **Sandboxing**: Sandboxing is a security mechanism to ensure that an application stays within the rules set by the admin.
 If an application is configured to perform GET requests, trying to do a POST request from the application will fail until the admin authorizes the application to perform POST requests.

 ### What's with the name
-The name Clace was the end-result of an intense process trying to come up with a short and easy to remember name which is not already taken.
-Clace is a play on **C**ommand **L**ine **Ace**, since an UI for command line applications is an initial target usecase.
+The name Clace is a play on **C**ommand **L**ine **Ace**, since an UI for command line applications is an initial target use-case.
 The name is pronounced like *Place*, with a *C*.

-### Why is there a need for such a platform
+### Why is there a need for such a platform?
 There are tools like Rundeck and Jenkins which allow automating operational scripts.
 These have very limited customizability for the UI.
 At the other extreme, SaaS services like Retool which focus on internal tools development allow developing a customizable UI using no-code generators.
 These speed up the initial development experience to some extent but at the cost of operational complexity.
 Ongoing maintenance and updates for such low-code applications does not work well with general software development lifecycle practices.
-Some Retool competitors support self-hosting, but most of them still follow the React component based UI, making ongoing maintenance and updates more difficult.
+Some Retool competitors support self-hosting, but most of them use the single page application (SPA) based UI model, making ongoing maintenance and updates more difficult.

 Clace aims for a middle ground, aiming for easy self-hosting and operational simplicity while allowing fully customizable lightweight applications, with a focus on security.

-### What will success look like
+### What will success look like?
 For the Clace project, success will mean:
 - Users can easily develop web applications for common use-cases
 - Users can download and install such applications from the internet, without security being a concern
 - Applications can be securely shared across teams, with operational concerns like SSO, audit logs etc automatically handled

-### How is Clace implemented
+### How is Clace implemented?
 The way Clace tries to achieve these goals are:

 - Single binary web application server (in golang), with a set of plugins built in (also in golang) which allow access to external endpoints.
 The server is statically configured using a TOML file.
+- Applications are configured using [Starlark](https://github.com/google/starlark-go), which is a subset of Python.
+Python is an ideal glue language, Starlark is used to configure the application backend logic
 - Multiple applications can be dynamically installed, an embedded SQLite database is used to store application metadata (Postgres support is in the roadmap).
 - Path based routing, each app identified by a unique path.
 Also, domain based routing, which allows multiple domains to point to the same Clace instance, with path based routing being done independently for each domain.
 - Automatic TLS certificate management for each domain to simplify deployments.
-- Applications are configured using [Starlark](https://github.com/google/starlark-go), which is a subset of Python.
-Python is an ideal glue language, Starlark is used to configure the application backend logic
 - A sandboxing layer is implemented at the Starlark(python) to Golang boundary, allowing the implementation of security and access control policies.
 Go code is trusted, Starlark code is untrusted.
 - The application UI is implemented using Go HTML templates, with [HTMX](https://htmx.org/) for interactivity.
 Go templates support [context aware templating](https://pkg.go.dev/html/template#hdr-Contexts) which prevents encoding related security issues.
-They also work well with the HTML fragment required for HTMX.
+They also work well with the HTML fragments required for HTMX.
-- No need to install any additional components like Python or NodeJS.
+- No need to install any additional components like Python or NodeJS/NPM.
 Integration with [tailwindcss-cli](https://tailwindcss.com/blog/standalone-cli) and [esbuild](https://esbuild.github.io/) (using the esbuild go library) is planned, but there are no plans to implement support for the full Javascript build tool ecosystem.

-### What applications are suited for Clace
+### What applications are suited for Clace?
-Claces aims to provide a set of plugins which allow for features like
-- Sandboxing for security
+Clace aims to provide a set of plugins which allow for features like Sandboxing for security and auto generation of test.
-- Auto generation of test

 The plugins are implemented in Go and are exposed to the application developer through a Starlark interface.
-The initial plugins which will be implemented are HTTP client, command line application (CLI) runner, Slack, Github etc.
+The initial plugins which will be implemented are HTTP client, command line application (CLI) runner, Slack, Github etc. The plugins will limit which kinds of applications are suited for Clace.

-The plugins will limit which kinds of applications are suited for Clace.
-If there is an existing application which exposes a REST API, Clace will make it possible to develop a web UI for that.
-Same applies for a web UI which allows interacting with one or more SaaS applications through their REST API.
-For command line applications or scripts, Clace will make it possible to expose a web UI for the CLI.
-For workflows requiring an approval or notification step, the Slack plugin will allow developing such applications.
+Applications suited for Clace would include:
+- Exposing a UI for a command line application
+- Exposing a UI for a existing REST service

-### What applications are NOT suited for Clace
+### What applications are NOT suited for Clace?
-The types of applications that are suited for Clace will be limited by the plugins.
-If the application is a CRUD application with a complex database model, those would be better handled with Django/Rails/Spring Boot like frameworks.
+Applications not suited for Clace would include:
+- Applications which need to implement a complex database model, those would be better handled with Django/Rails/Spring Boot like frameworks.

-Since the Javascript build tooling support will be limited, Clace is not a backend to use when the intent is to develop a React/Angular/Vue SPA frontend.
-Clace is intended as platform to use when the UI can be a HTML template based one.
+- Applications which require a SPA style UI.
+[This page](https://htmx.org/essays/when-to-use-hypermedia/) gives a good overview of when a Hypermedia style UI would be a good fit.
+Since the Javascript build tooling support will be limited in Clace, Clace is not a backend to use when the intent is to develop a React/Angular/Vue SPA frontend.
+Clace is intended as platform to use when the UI can be a Hypermedia based one.

 ### Current Status
 The development of Clace was started in April 2023.
-As of today (May 26 2023), Clace is in a very early prototype state.
+As of May 2023, Clace is in a early prototype state.
 The current status is:
 - Client and server (in a single binary) for service management and configuration
 - Initial support for application development with Starlark based configuration
 - Go HTML template loading and caching for request processing